Ghini/ghini.tour-audiowand_version/README.rst

 * have tour texts on weblate, with one configuration marked as the "source" and then translations to whatever other languages we desire,
-* let ghini.tour download texts and audio from ghini.me,
+* let ghini.tour download POIs, texts and audio from ghini.me,
 * ghini.me would be producing the audio files automatically,